 Fat Tire Biking

-For those who are waiting for summer to get back on their bike, or for anyone looking to try something new, consider Fat Tire biking!
-The tires are filled to a lower pressure, and there's not the suspension a regular mountain bike has.
+For those who are waiting for summer to get back on their bike or looking to try something new, consider fat tire biking!
+They are heavier than most bikes and turn slowly, but speed isn’t the point.
+The massive volume of the tires allows you to run air pressures so low they barely register on a normal pump’s gauge.
+The resulting floatation enables them to roll over in deep snow that would otherwise be impassable.
 Imagine the awesome feeling of biking through snow-covered woods at your own pace, all while taking in the scenery in a completely new way.

 Friendly Copper Ambassadors will show you around for an unforgettable snowshoe tour to parts of the mountain you may never get to explore on your own.
 As an added bonus, you’ll learn about nature and the environment along the way.
 Reserve a tour in the Copper Sports store in any of the three Guest Services locations in the East, West and Center Villages.
 Snowshoeing is a great way to get outside with family and friends and enjoy the Colorado winter wonderland, with its peaceful white meadows and frozen creeks.
 As they say, if you can walk, you can snowshoe.
 The payoff with this activity is fitness and fun.
 Snowshoe can be rented for $20 at Copper Guest Services in West Village.
 Copper offers advanced morning tour and family-friendly afternoon tour.
 You choose the tour that best fits your physical ability.
 No lift ticket is required, and the tours are free.

 If you’re looking for a fantastic variety of active wear or sports gear, Copper Mountain shops have you covered.
 Among the resort’s three villages, almost a dozen Copper Mountain stores connect with outdoor enthusiasts.
-At least nine offer a wide array of the latest, hottest gear for this season combined with current lines of active wear.
+Shop a wide array of the latest, hottest gear for this season combined with current lines of active wear.
 Ski and snowboard tune and repair shops are layered over with sports rentals with knowledgeable staff to fit you and your loved ones with the right skis and boots the first time because no one wants to leave the ski hill because of an ill-fitting pair of boots.
-To that end, one Copper Mountain shop is dedicated just to custom boot-fitting for athletes of all ages and sizes.
-These are serious professionals who want to ensure your Copper Mountain experience is fantastic and comfortable at the same time.
+SureFoot is dedicated to custom boot-fitting for athletes of all ages and sizes.
 Beyond boot fitters, several other Copper Mountain retailers are incredibly specialized to address those dedicated to racing or snowboarding only.
 Other Copper Mountain stores offer the best Colorado-made crafts and gifts, art and jewelry and snacks and souvenirs.